TheDomcio/WonderfulPolishLanguage/README.md

 - [Słownik slangu oraz mowy potocznej](https://www.miejski.pl) - A dictionary of slang and colloquial speech - street speech - if you want to become heads of some secret city organizations, this will surely be useful.
 - [Reverso Context]([https://context.reverso.net/t%C5%82umaczenie/](https://context.reverso.net/tłumaczenie/)) - A Polish version of very useful multilingual website where you can understand the meaning of a word, through sentences - contexts of use.
 - [Encyklopedia PWN](https://encyklopedia.pwn.pl) - Nice encyclopedia.
+- [Diki](https://www.diki.pl) - Very nice English-Polish dictionary.
+Often there are also pictures of nouns.
 - [Słownik polszczyzny XVI wieku](https://spxvi.edu.pl) - A dictionary of Polish language from XVI century.
 If somebody wants to sound like a great nobleman, then thanks to knowing these words will be closer to achieving this.
 - [Słownik staropolski](https://www.staropolska.pl/slownik) - The Old Polish dictionary, a lot of archaic words, will come in handy if you are going to travel in time and communicate with older Polish people.
 - [Gwara więzienna](https://pl.wiktionary.org/wiki/Indeks:Polski_-_Gwara_wi%C4%99zienna) - A set of words used in prison colloquial speech.
 It certainly won't come in handy, but it's a cool curiosity and after getting to know these words you can show people that you are able to get along with every layer of society.